Chart Color Schemes

 Forde has seen population growth performance typically on par with national averages when looking at short and medium term trends

 Forde's population, as of November 2025, is approximately 4,401 people.
-This figure represents a decrease of 34 individuals since the 2021 Census, which recorded a population of 4,435.
-The change is inferred from the estimated resident population of 4,401 in June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,292 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 59.4% of overall population gains during recent periods.
+This figure represents a decrease of 34 individuals from the 2021 Census total of 4,435 people.
+The change is inferred from ABS estimates and address validation since the Census date in June 2024.
+This population density translates to 2,292 persons per square kilometer, higher than national averages assessed by AreaSearch.
+Overseas migration contributed roughly 59.4% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
-By 2041, the population is projected to decrease by 22 persons according to this methodology.
-However, certain age cohorts are expected to grow, notably the 55 to 64 age group, which is projected to increase by 142 people.
+For areas not covered and years post-2032, ACT Government's SA2 area projections with a 2022 base are adopted.
+Future projections indicate an overall population decline of 22 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 55 to 64 age group, projected to increase by 142 people.

 Frequently Asked Questions - Population